orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

+3D/2D modelling app using one of the

+---

 Whether it is databases, or user interfaces or programming languages, we want separability between the layers of applications.
 Where interfaces are just themes. ...

 ---